Finding the Best Places to Retire Since 2006!

 Reader Requested Short Review of Sandpoint, Idaho

-In Idaho's scenic panhandle, 60 miles south of British Columbia, the rugged but hip town of Sandpoint (population 7,400) is an outdoor recreation Paradise that has been "discovered."
+In Idaho's scenic panhandle, 60 miles south of British Columbia, rugged, trendy Sandpoint (population 8,000) is an outdoor recreation hub that has been "discovered."
 It has won national accolades for its natural beauty and has been named by Rand McNally as the most beautiful small town in America.

 It is easy to understand why since Sandpoint sits along the northern shore of Lake Pend Oreille (Pon-da-ray), a sparkling, 43-mile long body of water that is surrounded by blue-hued mountains.
 Boaters, hikers, fishermen, students (North Idaho College has a small campus here) and snow skiers (Schweitzer Mountain Ski Resort is nearby) all seem to love it here.
 The town is also popular with retirees in search of laid back Western living, simply breathtaking scenery and a cool climate.